Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 ### **Step 3: Start and Manage the Application with PM2**

 1.  **Stop and Delete Old Processes (CRITICAL STEP):**
-    Before starting, always clear out any old or lingering processes to prevent conflicts.
+    Before starting, always clear out any old or lingering processes to prevent conflicts. **Note:** This command only removes the apps from PM2's process list; it does **not** delete any of your project files or backups.
     ```bash
     pm2 delete all
     ```